ucd-python-bootcamp/Bootcamp-2021/index.md

 ## Additional Resources

 ### Downloading Python Offline
 One of the easiest ways to download python is through Anaconda.
-Anaconda is a Python distribution that has extra feautres and package that make Python easier to use.
+Anaconda is a Python distribution that has extra feautres and packages that make Python easier to use.
 - [Anaconda Installation Documentation](https://docs.anaconda.com/anaconda/install/)
 - Find your operating system in the list, follow the instructions.
 - Find where your Anaconda-Navigator was installed located on your computer, open it.